Caring For Rose Bushes By The Season

 the damage that comes from "freeze thaw cycles" that will come.

 Be sure to bury the graft union.
-Spay with dormant oils and fungicides if necessary, to kill off any over-wintering
+Spray with dormant oils and fungicides if necessary, to kill off any over-wintering fungus spores.

 A Complete Guide To Caring For All Types Of Roses